 Getting Ready for Rails 6.0: How to Dual Boot

-In this article I will explain how you can dual boot your application in your local environment and your CI server.
+In this article I will explain how you can dual boot your application in your local environment and your continuous integration (CI) service.
 I hope that this will help you get ready for the next stable release of Rails.

 Create a Gemfile.next File

 In his talk he mentioned quite a handy companion gem:

 ten_years_rails.
 At FastRuby.io we decided to fork